Should you use an AI browser?

 And while Edge is impressive, it’s a relative laggard.
 Like Opera’s Aria, it’s still a traditional browser with AI sidebars.
 The cutting edge of AI browsers includes OpenAI’s Atlas (powered by ChatGPT), Perplexity’s Comet, and Dia.
 It’s unnerving when you use one of these truly AI-powered browsers for the first time.

 Take Comet, for example.
-The browser’s home page looks and feels a lot like Copilot, with a task bar where you can type in your request.
+The browser’s home page looks and feels a lot like Copilot, with a taskbar where you can type in your request.
 There, you can ask Comet to scan your inbox and find emails from the last seven days that require replies and draft responses for each.
 You’ll then watch as Gmail opens in a tab, and the browser goes through your unopened emails and automatically starts generating responses to each.
 Granted, the replies are in generic corporate speak, but it all happens without your hands touching the keyboard.

 Browsing Safely

 “Smart” doesn’t automatically mean “safe”.
 Researchers at the privacy-focused browser Brave recently set up a test asking Comet to summarise a Reddit page.
-A comment on the page contained malicious commands in hidden text, which led the AI to navigate to a window where the user’s Gmail was open and steal information.
+A comment on the page contained malicious commands in hidden text, which led the AI to navigate to a window where the user’s Gmail was open to steal information.
 The phenomenon is called “indirect prompt injection”, and it’s a security nightmare.

 Another nightmare?
 For an AI browser to act as your assistant, it needs to see and analyse everything you do online (just like any ChatGPT would).
-How much personal or business information are you comfortable sharing with an outside tech company?
+How much business information are you comfortable sharing with an outside tech company?
 And while you could switch off the default training model that shares your information to learn from your behaviour, how much of what’s “private” will really be private – or protected?